Best Phlebotomy Schools in Minnesota

 5. Maintain certification by meeting continuing education requirements.

-Tip: Some students complete phlebotomy training while already working in healthcare, which can lead to faster job placement.
+Tip: Some students complete phlebotomy training while already working in healthcare, which can lead to faster career services.

 Even though it’s not legally required in Minnesota, certification: